PoorLazyCoder/spelling-helper/README.md

 # For Developer

-The project use JDK8 and NetBeans IDE 12.6
+The project uses JDK8 and NetBeans IDE 12.6
 The Online version only run on server, for example  https:// localhost/.
-The Online version's source code is outdate, and no longer be can compile, so it is not included.
+The Online version's source code is outdate, and no longer be can compiled, so it is not included.

 ![netbeans](https://user-images.githubusercontent.com/98500513/153250444-1c7da43e-1af3-445d-b670-d96468c3d882.png)